MystenLabs/sui-gas-pool/README.md

 1. KMS Sidecar: This allows us to manage private keys in a secure key management service such as AWS KMS.
 You will need to run a KMS sidecar that accepts signing requests through a JSON-RPC endpoint, that talks to AWS and signs transactions.
 We provided a [sample implementation](sample_kms_sidecar/) of such sidecar in the repo.
-2. In-memory: This allows the gas pool server to load a SuiKeyPair directly from file and use it to sign transactions.
+2. In-memory: This allows the gas pool server to load a [`SuiKeyPair`](https://github.com/MystenLabs/sui/blob/2873d7a2532343247d545d52bcd9d7ab138096bb/crates/sui-types/src/crypto.rs#L136) directly from file and use it to sign transactions.
+The config file expects a Base 64 encoded form of `SuiKeyPair`.
+You can obtain it using one the following ways:
+   - Using the `sui` binary to generate a new keypair by running `sui keytool generate ed25519`, and find the serialized keypair in the `<address>.key` file.
+   - If you have already imported your key to your local Sui client config, you can also find the keypair in `~/.sui/sui_config/sui.keystore`.
+   - More details of Sui key formats can be found in the [official document](https://docs.sui.io/references/cli/keytool).

 ## Binaries